jtanderson/BIOME-z-Project/GUI/manual.md

 - Embedding dimension: This is how complex the neural network will be.
 By increasing the number, you are adding nodes to the structure.
 - Epochs: This is how many times the neural network trains the model through the structure itself.
 Typically, you want a higher epoch.

+### Statistics Tab:
+- Start by building a neural network...
+- Useful information is displayed under the 'General Data' frame.
+This includes runtime, testing accuracy, testing loss, and more.
+- The Composition frame will display two pie charts.
+The left one will display the composition of training data.
+The right will display the composition of the testing set.
+It is important to note that you want as even percentage for all labels to train well and avoid overfitting.
+For testing, a 'real-world' dataset is preferable.
+- To the right of the 'Next' button is a list of all parameters for that given run.
+- The toolbar in the middle contains four buttons:
+	- The load button allows you to load a previously saved graph to the parameters on the side, and the accuracy/loss graph below.
+	- The save button allows you to save the current graph and parameters to a csv file.
+	- The prev button will show you the previous available graph.
+	- The next button will show you the next available graph.
+- The toolbar below every graph allows you to manipulate the plot:
+	- The home button will show the original plot.
+	- The left arrow will show the previous plot state.
+	- The right arrow will show the next plot state.
+	- The four-arrow button will allow you to physically move the plot to a desired spot.
+	- The magnifying glass will zoom in on a location.
+	- The settings button gives you a popup to change the graph's size and position values.
+	- Lastly, the save button will allow you to save the graph as an image.

 ### Development:
 - Declan Sheehan: Tkinter GUI components & some subsidiary neural network Python files.
 - Jack Stoetzel: Worked on much of the neural network Python files.